centrifuge/documentation/docs/interacting-with-node/api-calls-postman.md

 # API calls via Postman

 Once the Centrifuge node is up and running you are able to start submitting invoices and tokenize these documents  via simple API calls.
-For this, you can either use Postman (see [TODO INCLUDE LINK TO SECTION Recommended tools) or use your standard command-line interface.
+For this, you can either use Postman (see [Recommended tools](https://developer.centrifuge.io/docs/getting-started/tools) or use your standard command-line interface.
 If you use Postman, make sure you have imported the most recent [Centrifuge Postman Collection](https://www.getpostman.com/collections/0d9126c8586a03af7cc7).

 ## Before you start
-Confirm that your Node is up und running, for example with a PING [TODO INCLUDE LINK TO SECTION Post Install Verification].
+Confirm that your Node is up und running, for example with a PING (See section [Post Installment Verification](https://developer.centrifuge.io/docs/getting-started/ping)).
 If it is not running, run the Centrifuge Node using the `config.yaml` file you created:

   ```bash
   $ centrifuge run -c /<PATH-TO-CONFIG-DIR>/config.yaml